-- Dance, from a range of practitioner influence and technique
+- Dance techniques focused on particular practitioner's style.

-- Acting and characterisation ranging in style depending on genre
+- · Acting and characterisation ranging in style depending on genre

 - Stamina

 - Working as an ensemble

 - Confidence and communication skills

 - The ability to undertake research and independent learning

 - Singing techniques and performance skill

 - Expressing yourself through a variety of means

 - Literacy and written communication skills.